-It is expected that you read the assigned chapter readings each week.
-This will help for completing discussions, assignments, and activities.
+It is expected that you read the assigned chapter readings before coming to class.
+This will help for in-class discussions and activities.
 If it is clear to me that students are not completing their reading assignments, I reserve the right to alter the syllabus to add pop quizzes into your final grade.
 Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in Blackboard.
-A list of assigned readings and assignments is in the schedule under the Course Schedule link in Blackboard.
-Activities and quizzes will be accumulated throughout the semester in the form of quizzes, discussion questions, or a meme assignment.
+Assigned readings are listed in the schedule under the Course Schedule link in Blackboard.
+In-class activities and quizzes will be accumulated throughout the semester in the form of quizzes, discussion questions, a meme assignment, or in-class activity.